RIPE-Atlas-Community/ripe-atlas-community-contrib/RPKI-deployathon-nl/README.md

 In March 2019, we held a first [RPKI Deployathon in Amsterdam](https://labs.ripe.net/Members/becha/join-the-amsterdam-rpki-deployathon-2019) : an event simmilar to a hackathon, but foocused on BGP routing security.
 It was organised & supported by RIPE NCC, Juniper Networks & Tesuto (Lab).

+Here you can find the material from the event: slides, documentation, and the booklet!